EpicChallengerKP/ProjectPolychrome-License/README.md

 - **Deepankar Vaatu**
 - **Kunal Adak**

-Ownership is maintained only if each contributor provides a minimum of **15%** of development contribution throughout the project’s lifecycle.
+Ownership remains valid only if each owner maintains a minimum of **15% total contribution** to the project’s development across its lifecycle.

+All assets, concepts, systems, art, and code created for Project Polychrome fall under this unified IP ownership.

 ---

 ## Trademark Status

 - **Project Polychrome** — Unregistered Trademark
 - **Team YABAI YATSU** — Unregistered Trademark

-All names, branding, and related marks are legally protected as part of the IP.
+All names, logos, and branding elements are protected as part of the project’s intellectual property.

 ---

 ## Modding Policy (Summary)

-A brief overview — full terms are detailed in the `license` file.
+A brief overview — full legal terms are detailed in the `LICENSE` and `EULA`.

-- Non-commercial modding is permitted
+- Non-commercial modding is allowed
 - Modders may extract assets only for creating Project Polychrome mods
-- Extracted assets may not be redistributed in their original form
+- Extracted assets may not be redistributed in original form
-- Mods must not contain significant or reconstructive portions of the game
+- Mods must not contain significant or reconstructive game content
-- Mods must not enable piracy or bypass ownership requirements
+- Mods must not bypass DRM, enable piracy, or allow unauthorized access

+All modding activity must follow the detailed terms outlined in the official license.

 ---

 ## Redistribution Notice

-This repository **does not permit**:
+This repository **does not allow**:

-- Redistribution of game assets
+- Redistribution of any game assets
-- Copying of the license text for other projects
+- Reuse of the license or EULA for other projects
-- Public redistribution of game files or protected materials
+- Uploading of any protected materials
+- Commercial use of any of the IP

-Only the license **text** itself may be linked publicly, not modified or reused.
+Only the **text of the license and EULA** may be linked publicly, and must not be altered.

 ---

 ## How This Repo Is Used by the Game

-Inside Project Polychrome’s:
-- in-game credits
+This repository is referenced in:

-- legal splash screen
+- In-game legal / credits section
+- Splash-screen copyright notice
-- documentation
+- Game documentation and manuals
-- development handbook
+- Internal development handbook

+It serves as the **canonical, up-to-date source** for all legal documentation.

+---

+## Contact

+For official licensing requests, permissions, or legal inquiries:

 **Project Polychrome Legal Contact**
+Team YABAI YATSU
 Email: *your-team-email-here*

 ---